tobeva/tobeva.com/content/about/philip/_index.md

 software that simply should never have been written.

-I work remotely from my home in Winchester, Virginia, but I love to discussing things on chat or video, so I'll be very available and visible on your project, if that is desired.
+I work remotely from my home in Winchester, Virginia, but I love to discuss things on chat or video, so I'll be very available and visible on your project, if that is desired.

 My primary languages have been C++, Python and Javascript, but I've started